PRe-Sustainability/pre-frontend-boilerplate/README.md

 This will start the json-server and provide a RESTful API interface to simulate backend data.

+You can replace the URL to the json-server with a link to the actual API in the assignment.

 ## Technologies Used

 The project includes the following technologies and libraries: